The basic formula for quality, nightly sleep.

-Get one 20-minute session of very bright light therapy (providing strong infrared & red) every day.
-This is especially necessary on days of little sunlight exposure.
+One daily 20-minute session of very bright light therapy — rich in red and infrared light — is proven to deepen sleep.
+This supplemental light is especially necessary on days of little sunlight exposure.

-Clear heat lamps are the superior artificial source of red & infrared — they’re cheap and provide optimal light frequencies.
+Clear heat lamps are the superior source of supplemental red & infrared.
+They’re affordable and provide optimal light frequencies.

 Sunlight, of course, is the original, best source of infrared light — just don’t sunburn.

-To reduce light at night is the partner of bright morning light.
+Reduce light at night — it’s the partner of bright morning light.

-The most harmful wavelengths at night?
-Blue light — which floods our modern world.
+The most harmful wavelengths at night is blue light — which floods our modern world 24 hours per day.

-The darker your room, the higher your melatonin rises — ensuring better sleep.
+The darker the bedroom, the higher melatonin rises in the brain — which ensures better sleep.